zesterer/chumsky/tutorial/key_concepts.md

 Certain inputs have special properties.
 For example, it is possible to borrow `&T` tokens from `&[T]` array slices, but not `char`s from `&str` string slices (due to their UTF-8 encoding).
 Additionally, some inputs can have sub-slices taken from them.
-All of these operations are potentially useful to a parser, to chumsky expressed them with a set of extension traits that add extra functionality on top of the base [`Input`] trait such as:
+All of these operations are potentially useful to a parser, so chumsky expresses them with a set of extension traits that add extra functionality on top of the base [`Input`] trait:

 - [`ValueInput`]: for inputs that can have tokens copied/cloned from them by-value